 What are rats attracted to?

 Rats are attracted to all the foods that we eat.
 There is scarcely anything that they will turn their noses up at.
 We have a lot in common when it comes to cuisine.
 Their usual target is foods that we have left over and whatever we dump in the trash-can to be collected.
+Rats are also attracted to water.
+They will take it from pet bowls and bird baths.

-They also need water, this is why you are more likely to see rats within scuttling distance of a pond, lake or river.
+You’re always likely to see rats within scuttling distance of a pond, lake or river.

 Leaving food waste in plastic bags outside of a sealable bin to be collected is probably the easiest target for rats.
 Their teeth make light work of any plastic bags.
 They can be through it in a second and have access to whatever they can smell inside.